Floridablanca, Pampanga: History

-Floridablanca was founded in 1823 at the site of a monastery.
+Floridablanca was founded in 1823 as Hacienda de San Jose de Caumpaui at the site of a monastery.
+In 1867, it was renamed to Pueblo de Floridablanca.

 In the 1920s, the Pampanga Sugar Mill was built at Del Carmen in the 1920s.
 The area was the site of military bases of the Philippine Commonwealth Army and the Philippine Constabulary from 1942 to 1946.
 The Philippine Air Force established Basa Air Base at a former American military airfield in 1947.

+In 1991, the Santo Nino enshrined in San Jose Obrero parish was stolen.
+Within two months or so, Mount Pinatubo erupted.
+Sand and ash and lahar fell into Floridablanca, killing hundreds and destroyed the rice paddies.
+Superstitions by the elders of the town exist that the theft of the statue resulted in such unimaginable disaster.

+In 2024, the Santo Nino was rediscovered after almost 22 years.
+The Foronda family assisted in raising funds for its eventual return to San Jose Obrero parish.